behnamasadi/cpp_tutorials/docs/vcpkg.md

-## Building Dependecies with Your CMakeLists.txt
+## Building Dependencies with Your CMakeLists.txt
 Now add the following to your CMakeLists
 ```
 cmake_minimum_required(VERSION 3.16.3)